 How many investigators will you bring?

-Will my friends or neighbors know if you come investigate?
+Will my friends or neighbors know if you come to investigate?

 Only if you tell them.
 We understand having ghost investigators come to your home may be embarrassing, or draw unwanted attention.
 We try to be very discreet.
 We do have Non-disclosure agreements available to sign if that makes clients feel more comfortable.
-Private businesses and residences we never list by name on the site unless given permission to do so by the clients.
-If we have to field several investigators at a venue we will oftentimes park offsite, and carpool the remaining distance as to reduce the number of vehicles at a home.
+We never use private businesses and residences by name on the site unless given permission to do so by the clients.
+If we bring several investigators at a venue we will oftentimes park offsite, and carpool the remaining distance as to reduce the number of vehicles at a home.
 We also make sure our vehicles are nondescript.
 We won’t be pulling up in front of a home in a vehicle such as the one used in Ghostbusters.

 Can spirits or entities hurt me or my family?

 This is a complex question that requires a complex answer.
 First off, it depends on the type of entity you are dealing with.
-A standard ghost is more likely to cause fear based on it’s presence, and your discomfort with that presence.
-I have seen people get scratched, and touched by ghosts, but nothing of any significance, no serious harm or injuries.
+A standard ghost is more likely to cause fear based on its presence and your discomfort with that presence.
+We have seen people get scratched, and touched by ghosts, but nothing of any significance, no serious harm or injuries.
 The biggest danger with a ghost in the uneasy feeling we get knowing they are there.

-On the other hand if an entity is demonic in nature there is a very real danger involved there.
-Scratches, and bites are common, but the real damage here is psychological.
-Those entities focus on destruction of the family unit and destruction of the individual.
-This is achieved several different ways, but primarily through putting the families and individuals through extreme stresses.
+On the other hand, if an entity is demonic in nature there is a very real danger involved there.
+Scratches and bites are common, but the real damage here is psychological.
+Those entities focus on the destruction of the family unit and the destruction of the individual.
+This is achieved in several different ways, but primarily through putting the families and individuals through extreme stresses.
 More information on these types of entities can be found on the WISPS Demonology page.

-For investigators this can be a frustrating question, primarily because many people have made up their minds as to the answer from a place of complete ignorance.
-The answer is unequivocally no!
-There is a large religious community that accept that ghosts exist, but label them all as demonic entities and dismiss any other view.
+For investigators, this can be a frustrating question, primarily because many people have made up their minds as to the answer from a place of complete ignorance.
+The answer is an unequivocal no!
+There is a large religious community that accepts that ghosts exist but label them all as demonic entities and dismiss any other view.
 Friends and family members of WISPS investigators have been very vocal on this very topic.
 The reality is these kinds of snap judgments are made out of complete ignorance, and misconceptions.
 As in life as in death.
 We have encountered numerous spirits who are not only not demonic, but generally good, and helpful.
-One investigation in particular was a residential investigation where the ghost had in essence been considered by the family to be a member of the family.
+One investigation, in particular, was a residential investigation where the ghost had in essence been considered by the family to be a member of the family.
 This family was very devoutly religious.